zoranbosnjak/asterix-libs/libs/python/DEVEL.md

 ## Running examples from README.md file

-The `README.md` file contain python examples, which can be extracted to regular python scripts.
+The `README.md` file contain examples, which can be extracted and tested.
 Unfortunately the `entangled` tool is not yet part of `nix` (see:
 <https://github.com/entangled/entangled.py/issues/64>), so the process to
 install the tool and check the examples is currently manual: